zwave-js/node-zwave-js/docs/api/controller.md

 getPowerlevel(): Promise<{powerlevel: number, measured0dBm: number}>;
 ```

-Configure or read the TX powerlevel setting of the Z-Wave API. `powerlevel` is the normal powerlevel, `measured0dBm` the measured output power at 0 dBm and serves as a calibration.
+Configure or read the TX powerlevel setting for Z-Wave Classic. `powerlevel` is the normal powerlevel, `measured0dBm` the measured output power at 0 dBm and serves as a calibration.
 Both are in dBm and must satisfy the following constraints:

 - `powerlevel` between `-10` and either `+12.7`, `+14` or `+20` dBm (depending on the controller)
 - `measured0dBm` between `-10` and `+10` or between `-12.8` and `+12.7` dBm (depending on the controller)